 Option A: Evidence that the Transmission Owner Has Made a Binding

-Commitment to Join a Filed RTO.
-As noted above, this type of filing should be easy to make, for those transmission owners which really are committed to the process.
+Commitment to Join a Filed RTO, and to Remain in That RTO in the Form Finally Approved by the Commission.
+As noted above, this type of filing should be easy to make, for those transmission owners, which really are committed to the process.
 The RTO could make one filing on behalf of all of its members.
 Each such filing should include the corporate documents memorializing the commitments of each party, as well as an update as to the expected operation date of the RTO.
 The Commission, of course, is monitoring the progress of these RTOs through their respective dockets.

-Option B: Evidence that the Transmission Owner Will Make, By a Date Certain Prior to December 15, 2001, A Binding Commitment To Join A Specific RTO.
+Option B: Evidence that the Transmission Owner Will Make, By a Date Certain Prior to November 1, 2001, A Binding Commitment To Join A Specific RTO that Meets the Commission’s July 12 Criteria.
 For those transmission owners which are not yet ready to make a binding commitment, the Commission needs to know when they will be ready to make such a commitment, which RTO will be involved, and when the RTO will be operational.

 As to this group, the key is the definitiveness of the commitment.
 The filing transmission owner should include a precise schedule for RTO formation and operation, including a target date for the execution of documents which will create a binding commitment to join the RTO (whether by participation agreement, memorandum of understanding, or similar document.)
 In addition, the transmission owner should clearly describe any conditions which must be fulfilled before its participation in the RTO will occur, and realistically foreseeable events which might prevent RTO formation.
 The Commission needs this information to determine the firmness of the transmission owner’s RTO commitment.

 The December 15, 2001 date springs from the Commission’s stated intention of having all of the essential RTOs up and running by that time.
-Most major regulatory schedules slip a little, regardless of the diligence of the parties.
-If the December 15 date slips, it will likely be because of the resistance of the parties.
 Many of the parties that file Option B are deliberately moving too slowly, moving in evasive patterns, or not moving at all.
 By issuing a show cause order that requires at least a statement of intentions to comply with the previous schedule, the Commission will take a significant step towards reasserting control of the process for RTO formation.

 REMEDIES REGARDING COMPANIES CHOOSING NOT TO COMPLY